 Paul Jarzembowski is the executive director for the National Catholic Young Adult Ministry Association, a nationwide ministry center that provides church leaders with training, resources, networking and consultation on young adult ministry.
 He also serves as a national consultant, speaker, and an advisor to the United States Conference of Catholic Bishops and its Committee on Laity, Marriage, Family Life, and Youth in Washington, D.C.
 In addition to these national roles, Paul is the diocesan director of Young Adult Ministry in the Diocese of Joliet, Ill., working directly with men and women in college and their 20s and 30s across the suburbs of Chicago.
 He is an author, artist, syndicated columnist, and blogger on the intersection of faith and popular culture, especially film (visit www.spiritualpopcorn.blogspot.com).
 Paul lives with his wife, Sarah, in a southwest suburb of Chicago.

-Heather was recently married to the luckiest guy in the world.
+Heather is married to the luckiest guy in the world and has the privilege of being the mother to the cutest baby boy ever.
 She loves the Yankees, reading, doling out pearls of wisdom to her friends and yelling out the answers to Jeopardy faster than her husband.
-She looks forward to the birth of her first baby, so there's one more person whose life can benefit from her infinite wisdom.

 Paul Ray (Paul-532085) was instantly healed of an addiction to alcohol by Jesus Christ on June 9, 2002, and since that moment dedicated his life to know, love and serve God within His one, holy, Catholic and apostolic Church.
 Paul is a dynamic Catholic speaker who is currently writing his life changing book, “A New Voice for a Broken Soul,” which will be published late 2011.
 He is currently creative director and editor for Joseph Karl Publishing and teaches catechism class to high school students at his parish.